omarandlorraine/strop/THEORY_OF_OPERATION.md

 ### Operation workflow

-1. Usually at compilation time, a backend is selected, and a function is selected.
-The function may be one that is compiled and linked into the executable, and callable from it (i.e., an ordinary function that runs as part of the executable's normal operation), or it may be a function that is executable in some backend.
+1. Usually at compilation time, a back-end is selected, and a function is selected.
+The function may be one that is compiled and linked into the executable, and callable from it (i.e., an ordinary function that runs as part of the executable's normal operation), or it may be a function that is executable in some back-end.
 2. A new program is generated.
 Usually, this is an empty program, one that does nothing.
 3. The search algorithm searches the space, each time yielding a putative